The Difference Between “Support Therapy” and “Deep Therapy”

 This is because the intention is for you to get to know and understand yourself in a deep and profound way, to access your innate healing potential, and heal underlying root causes and patterns, helping you become more aligned over time.
 It involves going to places that may feel uncomfortable, knowing that there is freedom and wholeness waiting for you on the other side.
 Because the truth is, healing deeply-held patterns takes WORK.
 It takes intention, attention, and commitment.
 Deep therapy may help you cope, but the intention is to get you to a place where you won’t be merely coping, but more aligned, healed, and thriving.

-This is one of the main reasons why all clients start seeing me on a weekly or bi-weekly basis when they are in the “working phase” of therapy, and why I require clients to be able to set aside time regularly.
+This is one of the main reasons why all clients start seeing me on a weekly basis when they are in the “working phase” of therapy, and why I require clients to be able to set aside time regularly.
 I recognize that this is a big commitment, but think about it: these patterns didn’t take hold overnight and will take more than a few sessions or months to unwind.
 We are talking about addressing a lifetime (or lifetimes, if you believe in that) of patterning!
 This is serious stuff!
 Committing to yourself now will equip you with the ability to “swim” through the waters of life, no matter how difficult they become, for the rest of your life.
 This is, in my opinion, one of the best investments you can ever make in yourself.

 How I Use Deep and Support Therapy